kbourne/kmeansk9s.github.io/wealth_and_sourcing_on_health/README.md

 ## Project description

-This analysis leveraged the Owner and Environment data sets from the Dog Aging Project (dogagingproject.org) to analyze potential relationships betweet:
+This analysis leveraged the Owner and Environment data sets from the [Dog Aging Project](dogagingproject.org) to analyze potential relationships betweet:
 * Owner income and neighborhood wealth on the presence of health conditions in the data set.
 * Source of acquisition (e.g., breeder, rescue shelter, pet shop) on the prevalence of health conditions in the data set.